macster110/aipam/README.md

 # SoundSort (AIPAM working name)

+**Note that SoundSort is on ice untill a project requires it's use again - please get in contact if you would like any more info
+**

 A Java and JavaFX based program to visualise and cluster sound clips which can then be annotated and export by manual annotation.

 SoundSort is still in beta.
 There may be bugs.
 Please take the time to report them here!